 As press interest died down, Maranello Sales sold the car to Robert Cooper, then of Coopers Publicity Services, in September 1977, taking a BMW 633 Coupé in part exchange.
 Its possible that Mr Cooper had the car resprayed as the invoice from Maranello Sales confirms a verbal quote for £1,045 for doing so.

 The car was subsequently owned by John Woodfield, the owner of Emblem Sports Cars, a very successful Ferrari dealer in Blandford Forum, Dorset, John using the car for many years before selling it.
 As a Ferrari specialist, Emblem carried out an LM engine conversion that increased power output from 360 bhp to a probable 440 bhp.
 Now registered TFX 550R, the invoice noted the mileage to be 14,180 miles.
 It is believed that, to make use of the extra power, wider wheels were fitted along with the LM-style Koenig Specials bodywork modifications.

 In October 1990, the car passed into the ownership of an Austrian enthusiast with a private collection of Ferraris, the car being stored in the collection for the next 26 years.

 Having purchased the car and returned it to the UK we carried out a thorough inspection and recommissioned it, carrying out a full service, an engine-out cam belt service and fitting new tyres.
-As could be expected, having spent more than half its life in a collection the car is in exceptional condition both inside and out and has a mileage of just 37,471 miles.
+As could be expected, having spent more than half its life in a collection the car is in exceptional condition both inside and out.

 - 37000 Miles